hcharles14/DeepHM/README.md

 hmc_interval: hmc intervals used for dividing cpgs into multiple windows for data balance

-mm9.fa: mm9 genome sequence
+genomeSeq.fa: mm9 genome sequence

 cpg_no_chrM: cpg coordinates (no ChrM).
 Each column lists the coordinate for a cpg (chr, start, end)

 gc5Base.sort.bedGraph: gc percent.
 Each column lists the coordinate and gc perecent for the interval (chr, start, end, gc_percent)

-mm9_chrom_sizes: chromosome size
+chrom_sizes: chromosome size

 ACGT_sites.bed: coordinates for ACGT restriction sites